Healing Stories in the Bible And What They Mean For You

 “Is anyone among you sick?
 He should call for the elders of the church, and they are to pray over him, anointing him with oil in the name of the Lord.
 The prayer of faith will save the sick person, and the Lord will raise him up; if he has committed sins, he will be forgiven” (James 5:14–15, CSB).

-But right now, we live in a sinful world—a world where we “know both good and evil exist together.
-Sickness and disease are also part of our unfortunate reality.
+But right now, we live in a sinful world—a world where good and evil exist together.
+Sickness and disease are part of that unfortunate reality.

 But God didn’t take it away.